-Description The maximum number of frames for which the mean square displacement function will be computed.
+The maximum number of frames for which the mean square displacement function will be computed.
 The default is half of the number of provided frames.
+Determines the same settings as MaxCorrelationTime.
+If both are set, MaxCorrelationTime will take precedence.

-Description Compute MSD for all elements in the system.
+Compute MSD for all elements in the system.
 Any other settings in thie block will be used.